EECS149-SHaZam/shazam/raspi/README.md

 2) Turn on the ssh server on the laptop.

-3) Connect to Airbears or Airbears2 from the laptop.
+3) Connect to Airbears from the laptop.
+Airbears2 will not work.

 4) Set the laptop's ethernet IP manually to 192.168.2.1, and the mask to 255.255.255.0.